gmarin13/MIAMI/doc/README.txt

 for ff in <prefix>*.xml; do ./script_updatePaths.sh ${ff}; done

-The src/ folder together with the generated (and upated) .xml files, plus any eventual .csv files, represent the performance database.
+The src/ folder together with the generated (and updated) .xml files, plus any eventual .csv files, represent the performance database.
 You can visualize them in place or copy them to a different machine.
 All the information is contained within the xml and csv files, and the src/ folder.